 Data Export from Fade

-- We create some points.
-But the order in which we will pass these points to Fade is not the same as the order in which we will get them back.
-Therefore we can optionally use
+- Step 1 in the code below creates some points.
+However, the order in which we pass these points to Fade may not be the same as the order in which we receive them later.
+Therefore, we can optionally use

 Point2::setCustomIndex()

-to set our own indices in the points. - Insert the points into a Fade_2D object
+to set our own indices for the points. - Step 2 inserts the points into a Fade_2D object

 Fade_2D::exportTriangulation()

 struct.
-You can specify whether you also want to export the custom indices and whether you want to release theFade_2D
+You can specify whether you also want to export the custom indices and whether you want to release data in theFade_2D

-For demonstration purposes only, that is, to show you how to access the data in the FadeExport struct, the following code prints and draws the data.
+For demonstration purposes, i.e., to show you how to access the exported information, the code in Steps 4, 5, and 6 prints and draws the data in the FadeExport struct.

-- We iterate over the vertex indices and obtain the
+- Step 4: We iterate over the vertex indices and retrieve the

 x,y